-🔍 In broadband networking—especially for DSL and fiber connections—PPPoE (Point-to-Point Protocol over Ethernet) is a widely used protocol that allows ISPs (Internet Service Providers) to manage user authentication, session control, and IP allocation over Ethernet networks.
+🔍 In broadband networking—especially for DSL and fiber connections—PPPoE (Point-to-Point Protocol over Ethernet) is a widely used protocol.
+It allows ISPs (Internet Service Providers) to manage user authentication, session control, and IP allocation over Ethernet networks.
 It’s commonly used in home and small business internet setups, including on devices like MikroTik routers and DSL modems.

 Table of Contents